phyunsj/mqtt-rule-engine/README.md

 ## Remaining Questions

 **How to update or add new function?
-How to link between `topic` and `function`?**  :bulb: Specify $SYS topic and update SQL table with MQTT message(s) accordingly.
-Web applicattion is another option to manage SQL table as well as a script (function) editing.
+How to link between `topic` and `function`?**  :bulb: 1.
+Specify $SYS topic and update SQL table with MQTT message(s) accordingly, 2.
+Web applicattion is another option to manage SQL table as well as a script (function) editing, 3.
+Suspend MQTT broker, swap SQLite database and restart MQTT broker, etc.

 #### Related Posts: